- Return to Research & Labs

 Housing & Relocating to Providence

-All incoming students who are safely able to travel to Providence should plan to secure housing for the start of the fall semester.
+All incoming students who are safely able to travel to Providence should plan to secure housing for the start of the spring semester.
 Students may be able to begin courses online if their travel and relocation is delayed.
+For tips on finding housing, please watch our Incoming Student Housing Webinar Video (4/30/2020).

 What are the changes to my services?